blkbrd/blkbrd.github.io/_posts/2017-09-12-2017-Powershell-Keylogger.md

 ..* The script runs for 1 to 3 minutes before publishing the keystrokes to the Google Sheet
 9. Lastly, I went into the Google Sheet and published it to the web for easier viewing

-Sometimes if I typed too fast, it doesnt record all of the typed keys, and it doesnt record backspaces or punctuation Also, it only runs once and if you want it to continuously run, it needs some edits or perhaps a scheduled task to get it going again
+Sometimes if I typed too fast, it doesnt record all of the typed keys, and it doesnt record backspaces or punctuation.

+Also, it only runs once and if you want it to continuously run, it needs some edits or perhaps a scheduled task to get it going again

 Neat little tool!
 Thanks Aaron!